 What is the best free accounting software for small businesses?

-It’s hard to beat Wave’s comprehensive, completely free accounting software.
-Its user-friendly dashboard, low learning curve, and easy expense tracking make it ideal for freelancers and small-business owners who don’t mind finding another app to manage inventory.
+Wave Accounting is easily the best free accounting software for small businesses.
+Its user-friendly dashboard, low learning curve, and easy expense tracking make it ideal for freelancers and small-business owners who don't mind finding another app to manage inventory.
 It’s also a lot more comprehensive than most other free accounting software options on the market.

-But if Wave isn’t what you’re looking for, you have other options—ZipBooks, SlickPie, or another free accounting software provider could work better for you.
+But if Wave doesn’t have the right features for your small business, you do have other options—ZipBooks, SlickPie, or another free accounting software provider could work better for you.

 Can I use accounting software with payroll software?

 Most accounting software providers offer their own payroll software or sync with one or more popular payroll providers.
 Xero, FreshBooks, and QuickBooks all sync with Gusto, our favorite payroll provider for small businesses.
-(Gusto starts at $39 a month.)
-QuickBooks also offers its own payroll plan, but we don’t recommend it: with a $45 a month starting price, it’s expensive and fails to meet some key industry standards.
-Wave Payroll’s self-service plans start at $20 a month while its automatic tax-filing plans start at $35 a month.
+(Gusto starts at $19 a month.)
+QuickBooks also offers its own payroll plan, but we don't recommend it: with a $45 a month starting price, it's expensive and fails to meet some key industry standards.

-Maybe it sounds overly dramatic, but finding the right accounting software for your business can seriously transform your working life.
-With less time spent on data entry, you have more time for the things you like most about small-business ownership, whether that’s getting to know customers or making products you’re proud of.
+Finding the best accounting package for your small business can seriously transform your working life.
+With less time spent on data entry, you have more time for the things you like most about small-business ownership, whether that's getting to know customers or making products you're proud of.

 Most of our top 10 picks are either free or include a free trial, so don't be shy about trying a few different brands if you don't hit on your favorite right away.